photoprism/photoprism-docs/docs/getting-started/config-files/index.md

 # `options.yml`

-If you are unable to configure your instance using [environment variables or CLI flags](../config-options.md), e.g. because it was installed through an app store, you can alternatively use an `options.yml` file located in the *config* folder.
+If you are unable to configure your instance using [environment variables or command flags](../config-options.md), e.g. because it was installed through an app store, you can alternatively use an `options.yml` file located in the *config* folder.

-A custom *config* path can be specified using the command flag `--config-path` or the environment variable `PHOTOPRISM_CONFIG_PATH`.
+A custom *config* path can be specified using the flag `--config-path` or the variable `PHOTOPRISM_CONFIG_PATH`.
 If you use a third-party integration or package, you should find the exact location in the corresponding documentation.
 By default, the *config* folder is a subdirectory of [the *storage* folder](../docker-compose.md#photoprismstorage).

 !!! tldr ""
     Note that that all changes require a restart to take effect, and that config values changed in the [Advanced Settings](../../user-guide/settings/advanced.md) UI will also be stored in the `options.yml` file.
 We therefore recommend that you edit the file only when PhotoPrism is not running.